Peng-1124/web-softwaretools-plain/report/Process.md

 #### Sprint meeting log

 All the team members attend the spring beginning meeting.
 In this sprint, we organized the daily station meeting through wechat as usual.
 In the final sprint review meeting, we not only evaluated all the development objectives of this sprint, but also evaluated the testing of the overall project.

+If you want view the record of the third sprint review meeting and the user feedback after the third sprint.
+You can click [here](https://github.com/Peng-1124/web-softwaretools-plain/tree/main/sprint/sprint3)

+If you wany to check our Daily station meeting record， click [here](https://github.com/Peng-1124/web-softwaretools-plain/tree/main/Meeting%20Record)

 ## Highlights and Critical Points